 On Choosing the Poems

 First, some numbers to indicate the sheer scope of this topic.
-Dickinson’s Lexicon lists four major meanings for “Paradise” in Dickinson’s work and finds 59 references in her poetry (there are 25 in her letters).
+Dickinson’s Lexicon lists four major meanings for “Paradise” in Dickinson’s work and finds 59 references in her poetry and 25 in her letters.
 It lists seven meanings for “Eden,” the last of which is

 Now; today; mortality; time of temptation; this life; present time; [historical] Amherst, Massachusetts; home of the Dickinson family.